reactome/reactome_galaxy/galaxy/README.md

 # Galaxy Development Configuration

-Using docker to run a local instance of Galaxy with the Reactome plugin.
+Use docker to run a local instance of Galaxy with the Reactome plugin for dev/testing as follows:

 Create an empty galaxy storage folder (this will be preserved and reused):